TundraClimate/endolphine/README.md

 - Impl for the application-level yank and paste
 - Add a command mode
 - Improve the rendering system to nvim like
+  - Make renderings independently as one "window" per grid
+  - Allow widgets to be rendered to variable size
+    - When viewed from inside the renderer, it is assumed that (0, 0) to (x, y) of the "window" to be rendered can be used
+  - Impl for the floating window
 - Impl the layout system and logic (ratatui?)

 ## LICENSE